nonnontrivial/ctts/README.md

 Now that there are reasonable predictions coming out of the model, the user should be notified when a prediction is at or above that site's threshold..

-The script should, for each site:

-- predict brightness
-- find all users that watch that site
-- see if the prediction met their threshold
+### requirements

+- ability to generate site summaries for each user
-- send an imessage to the user if so
+- ability to send an iMessage to each user

 ## phase three: infrastructure & data storage